9sarah0/CV/README.md

 #### Committed / Self-motivated

 Whenever I take a decision I am always all in.
 - I did Makers Academy Ronin course, which is the remote option.
 Even though studying remotely has its advantages, you lose the motivating atmosphere of a class room.
-And to be in front of a computer for more that 9 hours every day of the week takes serious commitment and responsibility.
+And to be in front of a computer for more that 9 hours every day of the week takes serious commitment and motivation.

 #### Software Development